joculatrix/bmcc/info/implementation.md

 ## Visitors

-Though they might not be identical to their object-oriented counterparts in languages such as Java (due to the lack of a central interface to define how every visitor should be implemented; this proved tricky due to needing to use the return values of recursive calls and different passes needing those return values to be different types), all analysis and modification passes I make against the AST are done with separate structs I call "visitors", inspired by the pattern's method of applying algorithms to objects without adding the methods to the objects themselves.
+Though they might not be identical to the traditional object-oriented method of implementing the visitor pattern*, all analysis and modification passes I make against the AST are done with separate structs I call "visitors", inspired by the pattern's method of applying algorithms to objects without adding the methods to the objects themselves.
 This is a minor shift in perspective from the C implementation described by Thain, wherein everything has equal presence as a struct associated function.
 Using Rust to allow for separating different functionality into different `impl` blocks or separate objects entirely feels much nicer (sorry, C).

-Each visitor recursively visits each part of the AST, accumulating a list of unrecoverable errors which it emits at the end.
+*Namely, there isn't a central interface that defines how the visitor visits each part of the AST.
+Because each pass has different needs in terms of return types, doing this would get unwieldy very quickly.
+There are still traits implemented by the visitors - `AstVisitor` or `AstMutVisitor` - but they only define a single `visit()` method that performs the entire traversal.
+This is simpler, and external code doesn't really need to know about the details of each traversal anyway.